sparkflows/sparkflows-docs/docs/operations/installing-jdbc-drivers.rst

 +++++

-- MySQL connector can be downloaded from : https://dev.mysql.com/downloads/connector/j/
+- MySQL connector can be downloaded from : https://dev.mysql.com/downloads/connector/j/ or you can download it directly from maven repository : https://repo1.maven.org/maven2/mysql/mysql-connector-java/8.0.11/
-- After downloading untar it with : ``tar xvf mysql-connector-java-5.1.46.tar.gz``
+- After downloading untar it with : ``tar xvf mysql-connector-java-8.0.11.tar.gz``
 - After untaring the jdbc jar file is available in the directory
-- Use the jar file (mysql-connector-java-5.1.46.jar) for installation in Fire
+- Use the jar file (mysql-connector-java-8.0.11.jar) for installation in Fire

 PostgreSQL
 ++++++++++